sl1453/sl1453.github.io/about.md

 title: About me
 subtitle: Hey there!
 ---
-I’m Shican, a self-proclaimed science nerd with a passion for integrating physics and bioinformatics into cell biology.
-When I’m not busy cracking the mysteries of cells under a microscope, you can find me teaching, painting, or blogging.
-Here's more about my adventures in science and beyond!
+I’m Shican, a great communicator passionate about interdisciplinary research.
+When I’m not busy cracking the mysteries of cells under a microscope, you can find me blogging to bridge science and fashion, teaching, or even painting.

 ### 💼 Research Experience